-Thank you for your purchase and welcome to the Laguna Tools group of discriminating craftsmen.
+Thank you for your purchase and welcome to the Laguna Tools group of discriminating woodworkers.
 I understand that you have a choice of where to purchase your machines and appreciate the confidence you have in our products.

 Every machine sold by Laguna Tools has been carefully designed and well thought through from a woodworker's perspective.
-I cut on our bandsaws, lathes, table saws, combination machines, and CNC routers and Plasma machines.
+I cut on our bandsaws, lathes, table saws and combination machines.
 Through my hands-on experience, I work hard to make our machines better.
-I strive to give you machines that inspire you to create works of art; machines that are a joy to run and work on; machines that encourage your performance.
+I strive to give you machines that inspire you to create works of art.
+Machines that are a joy to run and work on.
+Machines that encourage your performance.

-Today, we offer high-performance machines with innovative solutions that meet the needs of Craftsman and their ever-evolving craft.
+Today, we offer high-performance machines with innovative solutions that meet the needs of woodworkers and their ever-evolving craft.

-I started Laguna Tools as a woodworker and craftsman; I still am and more.
+I started Laguna Tools as a woodworker; I still am.